MelbearX123/AquaTrack/README.md

 # Aquarium-Tracker
-A local app made in electron used to help my family track fish tank parameters
+This is a local app made in electron used to help my family track fish tank parameters.
+It is a work in progress and nowhere near the final product.
+I got this idea since my family was struggling to manage the water quality in our fish tank, so I decided to create a local app that would help me track our aquarium parameters.
+I plan to finish this project in the upcoming month or so.